rsheeter/rsheeter.github.io/font101/index.md

 TTX is an xml representation of a binary font.
 FontTools can transform to/from TTX, meaning you can make changes to a font binary by converting it to TTX, editing the XML, and converting it back again.

-The examples assume a clone https://github.com/google/fonts in ./fonts.
+The examples assume a clone of `https://github.com/google/fonts` exists in `./fonts`.

 Let's try it out with a Google Font: